apache/druid/docs/content/development/extensions-core/namespaced-lookup.md

 }
 ```

-Once all your queries are using the "new" extraction syntax, you can remove the static configuration and reboot those nodes, or remove the static configuration when you next perform normal maintenance.
+Once all your queries are using the "new" extraction syntax, you can remove the static configuration, remove the druid-names-space-lookup extension, and reboot those nodes, or remove them when you next perform normal maintenance.

 # Namespaced Lookup